Posted on Leave a comment

 It’s great for SEO

 Evergreen content is great for SEO because it covers the kind of topics that people search for time after time.
-You could write a blog post about how to soothe a screaming baby now and new parents might still be finding it in 2031.
+You could write a blog post about how to soothe a screaming baby now, and new parents might still be finding it in 2031.
 Posts about current affairs or new trends will get you website traffic in the short term (which is still a great thing).
 Evergreen posts will keep going for longer.
 Your figures might drop a bit, but they’ll keep going, quietly working away in the background to bring you new visitors.

-It has wide appeal
+It has a wide appeal

 The key thing about evergreen content is that it generally isn’t for experts.
-Someone who’s experienced in your field already knows the basics so will only be looking for updates.
+Someone who’s experienced in your field already knows the basics, so they will only be looking for updates.
 Evergreen posts work better for people who need a beginner’s guide to a topic.
 This is great for you because if you’re an expert working with non-experts, it’s an opportunity for you to share your knowledge.
 Your visitors might learn from you and do a DIY version, but they’ll still remember you as the expert who helped them when they’re ready to pay someone else.

 Some examples of evergreen content

 If you like the sound of this evergreen lark and you’re starting to think about topics, here are some ideas.
-In every industry there will be perennial subjects that never go away.
+In every industry, there will be perennial subjects that never go away.
 Your audience could be interested in time management, parenting skills, how to write their first blog post or questions to ask a new supplier.
 When you come up with an idea, ask yourself whether anyone will care about this in five years’ time.
 If the answer’s no, you might still have a great idea for a post, but it probably won’t be evergreen.

 Keep it updated

-It’s tempting to think that once you’ve created your evergreen content you can just ignore it until the end of time.
+It’s tempting to think that once you’ve created your evergreen content, you can just ignore it until the end of time.
 Sorry, but that’s not how it works.
 While the posts will definitely stay relevant for longer, it’s still worth checking in on them from time to time.
-Attitudes change and while your advice might be spot on for a few years, it won’t necessarily stay that way forever.
+Attitudes change, and while your advice might be spot on for a few years, it won’t necessarily stay that way forever.
 A quick read through every year or so will tell you if anything needs updating to extend the life of your content.

 Are you ready to start creating evergreen content?
 I can help with that.
-Just click here to book your no obligation chat.
+If you’d like a chat to find out how it works, you can book a call here.